reruo321/Java_Practice/Chapter-09/README.md

 ## ※ Example Explanation
 ### Example 04
 The example shows how to use reader and writer, both of which have 2 bytes as a processing unit.
-Even if you move the offset by 1, since they process character by character, the writer would not be covered in weird ��� things.
-Then, what if it was a byte stream?
+Then, what will happen if we move the processing offset by 1?
+And what if we will use a byte stream?

-For example, if a string is like this:
+For example, suppose that the contents of the text file look like this:

         Hello 방가방가

-A character stream "writer" will print Korean characters entirely even if some bytes for English alphabets are cut.
-Let's change offset of the writer of Example 04.
+Let's change the codes on Example 04 a little bit.
+The offset to start to process of writer has been changed from 0 to 6.

     public class ReaderWriterTest {
         public static void main(String [] args) throws IOException {